-Redwood City Seed Company, is involved in the restorative cultivatio of native wildflowers and a good source of heirloom pepper seeds as well as tips on proper pepper propagation.
+Redwood City Seed Company is involved in the restorative cultivation of native wildflowers and a good source of heirloom pepper seeds as well as tips on proper pepper propagation.

 Seeds of Change has a helpful website offering good descriptions and photos of every plant variety they sell.
 Suitable quantities for home gardeners and small farmers are available for a wide array of open-pollinated vegetable, herb, and flower seeds.

 Territorial Seeds maintains a well organized website offering an excellent selection of short-season vegetables as well as a valuable section devoted just to growing instructions.

 Sierra Seeds is a small, regional seed company based in Nevada County, California.
 Providing access to regionally-adapted seeds that thrive in the Sierra Foothills of Northern California.
 They also provide economic incentives and on-the-ground support to a cooperative circle of seed growers, developing outreach and educational programs to support seed production in their region, with an emphasis on crop improvement for organic agricultural systems.